wangyongjie-ntu/Awesome-explainable-AI/README.md

 [The Mythos of Model Interpretability: In machine learning, the concept of interpretability is both important and slippery](https://arxiv.org/abs/1606.03490v3), ACM Queue 2018

+[What Do You See?
+Evaluation of Explainable Artificial Intelligence (XAI) Interpretability through Neural Backdoors
 [How Convolutional Neural Networks See the World — A Survey of Convolutional Neural Network Visualization Methods](https://arxiv.org/pdf/1804.11191.pdf), Mathematical Foundations of Computing 2018

 [Explainable Artificial Intelligence: Understanding, Visualizing and Interpreting Deep Learning Models](https://arxiv.org/abs/1708.08296), Arxiv 2017